Biden to announce Supreme Court nominee on Friday, report says

 Aides told the news network that Russia’s invasion of Ukraine may push back the White House ceremony, but Friday would mark the two-year anniversary of Mr Biden’s pledge to nominate an African American female.

-If the war in Ukraine forces the Rose Garden ceremony to be delayed it will take place no later than Monday, which is the eve of the State of the Union address.
+If the war in Ukraine forces the announcement to be delayed it will reportedly take place no later than Monday, which is the eve of the State of the Union address.

 The president has interviewed at least three potential nominees, with Ketanji Brown Jackson, Leondra Kruger and J Michelle Childs the top candidates, according to CNN and The Washington Post.